Why is the West Highland Way Scotland’s most famous walking trail?

 The scenery on the West Highland Way is stunning all year round, and each season certainly has its charms.
 We’d recommend walking in the late spring or early autumn (fall) for the best chance of good weather, with a pleasant temperature for walking.
 The busiest month on the West Highland Way is May, closely followed by September.
 If you wish to walk around this time, we’d advise booking far in advance as accommodation along the trail fills up fast.

 The summer months bring plenty of warm long days, usually busy with walkers and their nemesis; the midge.
-However summer can be a really rewarding time of year to walk, with long days which allow you to take your time and soak up the scenery.
+However, summer can be a really rewarding time of year to walk, with long days which allow you to take your time and soak up the scenery.

 At the end of September and into early October (when I walked the West Highland Way), you do take a bit more of a gamble with the weather, but this is rewarded by the glorious autumn colours vividly framing your every view!

 Winter on the West Highland Way can also be stunning.
 Crisp clear days and the wild empty landscape of a perfect snow globe.
-However that is only the very best case scenario, and many walkers are deterred by the lack of daylight, and the more common winter weather of low cloud, howling winds and battering rain!
-Unfortunately (or perhaps fortunately), Absolute Escapes don’t offer the West Highland Way in the winter, as the baggage transfer company and many of the accommodations along the trail shut for a well-deserved break.
+However that is only the very best-case scenario, and many walkers are deterred by the lack of daylight, and the more common winter weather of low cloud, howling winds and battering rain!
+Unfortunately (or perhaps fortunately), Absolute Escapes doesn’t offer the West Highland Way in the winter, as the baggage transfer company and many of the accommodations along the trail shut for a well-deserved break.

 If considering walking in winter, you should have good navigation skills and carry a map and compass as the path has been known to disappear completely under snow and ice, becoming treacherous at times.